In today’s volatile digital environment, user privacy has become a commodity.

-Despite your best efforts to preserve harmony and keep a good relationship with your customers, legal disputes are likely to occur at some point.
+Despite your best efforts to preserve harmony and keep a good relationship with your customers, legal disputes may occur at some point.

 09. Mention what happens if your online business transfers ownership

-Business ownership transfers are a very common occurrence and you never know if and when your website will be a subject of it.
+Business ownership transfers are a very common occurrence and you never know if and when your website will be subject to it.

-Even if you don’t have any plans to sell your company at this particular moment, it is still a viable possibility in the future.
+Even if there are no plans to sell the company at this particular moment, it is still a possibility in the future.